Learn

 Bake at 185°C (365°F) for 30 minutes, until slightly golden on top.

-Serve with boiled potatoes (with the skin on — so the kids learn to peel), or with rice, bulgur, wheat berries (whole cooked wheat grains), or risoni.
+Serve with boiled potatoes (skin on – so kids learn to peel, and the nutrients stay in), or with rice, bulgur, wheat berries (whole cooked wheat grains), or risoni.

-"The easiest way to get it right is to taste at every step" says Johan.
+"The easiest way to get it right is to taste at every step."

-“If I had to choose one dish to start with for the little ones (ages 1 to 3), I’d go with the spinach lasagna" says Johan.
+“If I had to choose one dish to start with for the little ones (ages 1 to 3), I’d go with the spinach lasagna" Johan tells us.

 Spinach Lasagna